 Courses will include content in normal human anatomy and physiology, therapeutic massage, ethical/legal issues, business practices, nutrition and psychology.

 Employment opportunities in North Carolina may be found in hospitals, rehabilitation centers, health departments, home health, medical offices, nursing homes, spas, health and sports clubs, and private practice.
-Graduates may be eligible to take the Massage and Bodywork Licensing Exam or the National Certification for Therapeutic Massage and Bodywork.
+Graduates may be eligible to take the Massage and Bodywork Licensing Exam.

 By state law, Pitt Community College Therapeutic Massage Program is exempt from the school approval process of the North Carolina Board of Massage and Bodywork Therapy (NCBMBT).
 Students graduating from PCC’s Therapeutic Massage Program are eligible to sit for the Massage and Bodywork Licensing Exam (MBLEx) and may apply for licensure from NCBMBT.